-This indicator tracks population numbers of willow ptarmigan and three species of grouse: spruce grouse; sharp-tailedbgrouse; and, ruffled grouse.
+This indicator tracks population numbers of willow ptarmigan and three species of grouse: spruce grouse, sharp-tailed grouse, and ruffed grouse.
 These are all major prey species in NWT tundra and taiga ecosystems.

 Willow ptarmigan nest on the tundra, and perform a mini migration to just below the treeline – on the taiga – every winter.
 Other species of ptarmigan occur in the NWT but are not part of this indicator: spruce grouse are present year-round in forested parts of the NWT.
 They are most numerous in coniferous forests.
 Ruffed grouse and sharp-tailed grouse are also year-round residents and are most numerous in the taiga plains, mostly in deciduous forests as far north as the Sahtu.